nsandman/delta/README.md

 Then, just do:

 ```
+autoconf
+./configure
 make qemu
 ```
 To build and test in qemu.
-Or to just build, run `make`.
+Or to just build, run `make` instead of `make qemu`.
 The BMFS image (that could theoretically also be a boot partition) will be in the folder `out`, and be named `delta.image`.